 There will be four (4) exams, each worth 100 points.
 Each exam will cover information that is contained in the study guide.
 The exam format may contain multiple choice, fill-in-the-blank, or short answer questions.
 No exams will be available outside of the regular open exam window without written documentation.
-It is expected that if you go out of town, you will find a way to access the Internet (free Wi-Fi spots, hotel offices, public libraries, etc.) in order to take your exams during the open exam window.
+It is expected that no matter where you are, you will find a way to access the Internet (free Wi-Fi spots, hotel offices, public libraries, etc.) in order to take your exams during the open exam window.
 There will be no comprehensive final exam.

-VIDEO QUIZZES:
+GOOD IDEAS QUIZZES:

-There will be 15 during the quarter.
-Each video corresponds to the textbook chapter.
-Each video demonstrates some aspect of the current topic followed by a short quiz to help retain the information.
+There will be 15 video quizzes during the quarter.
+Each corresponds to the textbook chapter and demonstrates some aspect of the current topic followed by a short quiz to help retain the information.

-WEEKLY QUIZZES:
+WEEKLY CHAPTER QUIZZES:

+There will be nine chapter quizzes during the quarter.
 These weekly quizzes are incorporated into the various chapters of the textbook and used to help integrate terms and concepts to further learning.
-There will be ten quizzes over the course of the quarter.